waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 - **FLOWER**: Fully traversable decorative tile.
 - **FLOOR**: A standard, fully traversable tile.
-- **FLOOR_UP_WALL**: Confirmed to be a one-way ledge.
-It is impassable from below, but can be jumped down from.
-It is also impossible to move DOWN onto it from an adjacent FLOOR tile.
+- **FLOOR_UP_WALL**: A one-way traversable tile.
+It is impassable when moving up into it (from below), but can be jumped down onto from above.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item when interacted with for the first time.
 - **GRASS**: Fully traversable tile, similar to TALL_GRASS.
 Wild Pokémon can be encountered here.
 - **HEADBUTT_TREE**: An interactable tree, requires the Headbutt move.
 Impassable.